Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 Poisons which inflict Suffocation do so when first poisoned, and then again 20 IC later until the Poison's duration ends (which ends the Suffocation immediately).

-All types of Poison are considered to have the 'Internal' tag, even if the method of their application is often external (in the case of poison types except for ingested; once it's in your system, removing it from you does little good against it.
+All types of Poison are considered to have the 'Internal' and 'Consumable' tags, even if the method of their application is often external (in the case of poison types besides ingested; once it's in your system, removing it from you does little good against it).

 #### Identifying Poisons
 When you or someone else has been poisoned, it's possible to identify the venom just based on the symptoms.
 You may do so after 1/10 of the poison's total duration has passed.
 At that point, you can roll a Research, Toxicology, or Medicine skill check (your preference) against 20 + the poison's Toxicology rating.
 Success means you've identified the poison.